jina-ai/docs/chapters/optimization/index.md

 ```

 The `MeanEvaluationCallback` takes the results of the last Evaluator inside a Flow and averages the results.
-In the above defined Flow it is the solemn `EuclideanEvaluator`.
+In the above defined Flow it is the single `EuclideanEvaluator`.

 Finally, we can write the optimal parameters into a file: